Festo-se/cyclonedx-editor-validator/docs/available_commands.md

 ## merge

 This command requires at least two input files, but can accept an arbitrary number.

-Alternatively only one file can be submitted and the command `--from-folder` must be used to provide the path to a folder.
-This command reads the contents of the provided folder and loads *all files* with "*.cdx.json" or the name "bom.json", according to the naming convention described in the [CycloneDX Specification](https://cyclonedx.org/specification/overview/#recognized-file-patterns).
-If a file in the folder has the same name as the provided sbom to be merged in, it will be skipped.
-The files are then merged in alphabetical order into the regularly provided sbom in this order.
+Inputs can either be specified directly as positional arguments on the command-line or using the `--from-folder <path>` option.
+Files specified as arguments are merged in the order they are given, files in the folder are merged in alphabetical order (see note below).
+If both positional arguments and the `--from-folder` option are used, then the position arguments are merged first, followed by the files in the folder.
+The command will not merge the same file twice, if it is specified on the command-line and also part of the folder.

+When using the `--from-folder` option, the program looks for files matching either of the [recommended CycloneDX naming schemes](https://cyclonedx.org/specification/overview/#recognized-file-patterns): `bom.json` or `*.cdx.json`.

+**Note on merge order:**
+Input files in the folder provided to the `--from-folder` option are sorted in a platform-specific way.
+In other words, they are merged in the same order they appear in your operating system's file browser (e.g., Windows Explorer).

-The process runs iterative, merging two SBOMs in each step.
-In the first step, the second submitted SBOM is merged into the first.
-In the second step the third would be merged into the resulting SBOM from step one etc.
+The process runs iteratively, merging two SBOMs in each iteration.
+In the first round, the second submitted SBOM is merged into the first.
+In the second round the third would be merged into the result of the first round and so on.

-The Resulting SBOM will contain the Metadata from the first SBOM submitted, with only the timestamp being updated.

-The components from the first SBOM submitted will be kept unchanged, if the SBOMs that are merged contain new components, those will be added to the list of components.
-Should a component be contained in several SBOMs, the one from the SBOM that was merged earlier will be taken without any consideration.
-If this happens and a component is dropped during the merge, a warning will be shown.
+In mathematical terms: `output = (((input_1 x input_2) x input_3) x input_4 ...)`

+A few noted on the merge algorithm:

+* The `metadata` field is always retained from the first input and never changed through a merge with the exception of the `timestamp`.
+* Components are merged into the result in the order they **first** appear in the inputs.
+If any subsequent input specifies the same component (sameness in this case being defined as having identical identifying attributes such as `name`, `version`, `purl`, etc.), the later instance of the component will be dropped with a warning. **This command cannot be used to merge information inside components.**
+* The resulting dependency graph will reflect all dependencies from all inputs.
+Dependencies from later inputs are always added to the result, even if the component is dropped as a duplicate as described above.
-Uniqueness of the bom-refs will be ensured.
+* Uniqueness of *bom-refs* will be ensured.

-The dependencies for new components are taken over.
-If components are contained in both SBOMs, then the dependsON lists for them will be merged so that no information will be lost.

-If a VEX section is contained, it will be merged as well, for details see merge-vex section
+* If the inputs contain VEX information in the form of a `vulnerabilities` field, this will be merged as well.
+For details see section on the `merge-vex` command.

 ## merge-vex